 The Hue automation works reasonably well in conjunction with HomeKit.
 You can elect to use the sensors only to trigger HomeKit automations and can effectively replicate the Hue app functionality, it just requires manually setting up the automation rules which can take a little longer.
 Using both together does have some complications though.
 You can trigger lighting scenes from HomeKit, and providing the light level is above the threshold the Hue app won't turn them off.
 But if you have a particular dim mood lighting that does fall below that level, any motion will trigger the Hue app's selected scene, which may result in overriding the mood lighting with bright white.

 When I started looking into these two devices, I was fully expecting the Elgato sensor to come out on top, but the inbuilt capabilities of the Hue Motion coupled with it's additional sensors makes it a hard argument.
 If you have a moderate level of investment in Hue lighting, the Hue Motion is a clear winner.
 The only case where I might recommend the Eve Motion is for outdoor use as the Hue sensor is only rated IP42, which is drip resistance only.

 To seal the deal is the price differential.
-The Eve Motion goes for $49 on Amazon at the time of writing, where the Hue Motion sensor is $40.
-Of course, if you don't have a Hue Bridge already, then that cost jumps significantly (at $52 for the bridge alone, or $69 for a 2 bulb (white only) pack).
+The Eve Motion is slightly more than the Hue Motion sensor.
+Of course, if you don't have a Hue Bridge already, then that cost jumps significantly (you’ll need a bridge and at least one bulb configured on it).

 You can buy both devices on Amazon: